Slow Streets Program

 The following corridors have been implemented as Slow Streets:

-- 20th Avenue from Lincoln Boulevard to Ortega Street
+- 20th Avenue from Ortega to Judah streets

-- 20th Street from Valencia Street to Potrero Avenue
+- 20th Street from Lexington Street to Potrero Avenue

 - 23rd Avenue from Lake to Cabrillo streets